 |Customer Support||Very high-quality, through email, chat, and phone.||Limited to online resources and forums.||Very high quality, through online resources, email, chat, and phone.|

 |Website Control||Hosted platform with full control.||Self-hosted with full control.||Hosted platform with limited control and unusual coding language.|

 |Who is it Meant For?||Developers building for store owners.||Developers building for store owners.||Store owners who want to build themselves.|

 Give Prodigy Commerce a Try Today

-If you’re a developer interested in a revolutionary eCommerce platform that pays you to use it, take the time to create a free account today and launch a demo store to see how it can benefit you and your store owner clients.
+If you’re interested in a revolutionary eCommerce platform with compensation options, take the time to create a free account today and launch a demo store to see how it can benefit you and your store owner clients.
 Not only does Prodigy offer an alternative to WooCommerce and Shopify, but it brings together the benefits of each for a completely fresh and improved option.